insure logo

 Which companies have the cheapest car insurance for seniors in California?

-Senior drivers in California typically pay higher car insurance premiums than most other age groups, although teens still face the highest rates overall.
+Senior drivers in California typically pay higher car insurance premiums than most other age groups, although teens generally remain the most expensive to insure.

 The cheapest car insurance companies for seniors in California include:

-The chart below highlights the average car insurance premiums for senior drivers in California.
+The chart below shows the average car insurance premiums for senior drivers in California.

 CompanyAverage annual premiumAverage monthly premium